rust-plugins/SpawnHooksExtend/README.md

 **Update interval** - interval to check if object still exists

 ## New hooks
+Just add these hooks into you plugin to start listening spawns.
 ```c#
 private void OnEntitySpawned(string name, BaseEntity entity)
 {